Checkmarx/JS-SCP/src/output-encoding/cross-site-scripting/how-to-prevent.md

 ## AngularJS

-Angular already has some built-in protections to help developers deal with output encoding and XSS mitigation.
+Angular already has some built-in protections to help developers dealing with output encoding and XSS mitigation.

-By default all values are considered untrusted/unsafe.
+By default, all values are considered untrusted/unsafe.
 This means that whenever a value is inserted into the DOM from a `template`, `property`, `attribute`, `style`, `class binding` or `interpolation` Angular sanitizes and escapes it.